RayHightower/RayHightower.com/_posts/2017-09-12-passing-the-chicagoruby-baton.markdown

 * Joined forces with colleagues in the Python and Java communities to launch the [Chicago Polyglot Mingle](http://chicagopolyglot.com).
 * Published a blog post on how we get things done: [How to Grow a User Group](/blog/2014/05/30/how-to-grow-a-user-group/).

 Yes, our name is ChicagoRuby.
-But we've never allowed ourselves to be limited by language or geography!
+But we've never limited ourselves by language or geography!

 ### Thank You